balena-io-modules/analytics-client/README.md

     deviceId: passedDeviceId,
 })

-//And at last, we pass this newly created client to the AnalyticsUrlParams since its needed for some functionalities urlParamsHandler.declareClient(client);
+// A newly created client is passed to the `AnalyticsUrlParams` to make it fully functional. urlParamsHandler.declareClient(client);
 ```